RivaD2/personal/Udemy-react-testing/react-testing.md

 - This might be useful in some instances when it can't find a certain role by name.
 In this case, I am dealing with async code again.
 I am using axios and populating items on page in an asynchronous way.
 - Anytime I am waiting for something to appear asynchronously on the page, I must use `await` and `findBy()` in my tests.

+**Server Errors Planning**

+- I will display an alert banner component if axios throws an err, instead of content from server
+- Since I will be using Alert from Bootstrap, I need to inspect it to see what I can expect for the test
+- It is a div, with a role of 'alert'.
+I will be finding it by this role in the tests.
+- By default, the server that is set up to handle all requests, uses the handlers.js file.
+Those handlers return non error response.
+For these particular tests, I want and error response, so I will override those responses in these tests.
+- I can use jest debugging tools, like running one test file at a time and running one test within a file.